 From time to time, the Company enters into forward contracts and other foreign exchange hedging products to manage its exposure to changes in exchange rates related to transactions denominated in currencies other than the Canadian dollar but does not hold or issue such financial instruments for speculative trading purposes.
-As at December 31, 2020, the Company had contracts to buy US\$5,240 (December 31, 2019 - US\$974) and \in nil (December 31, 2019 - \in 1,812) on which there was a cumulative net unrealized exchange loss of \$62 recorded in the consolidated statements of income as at that date (December 31, 2019 - \$135).
-In addition, as at December 31, 2020, outstanding contracts to buy US\$195,749 (December 31, 2019 - buy US\$151,479) were designated as cash flow hedges on which there was a cumulative unrealized loss recorded in other comprehensive income of \$2,139 (December 31, 2019 - gain \$3,651).
+As at December 31, 2021, the Company had contracts to buy US\$4,000 (December 31, 2020 - US\$5,240) on which there was a cumulative net unrealized exchange gain of \$12 recorded in the consolidated statements of income as at that date (December 31, 2020 - \$62).
+In addition, as at December 31, 2021, outstanding contracts to buy US\$142,364 (December 31, 2020 - buy US\$195,749) were designated as cash flow hedges on which there was a cumulative unrealized loss recorded in other comprehensive income of \$1,224 (December 31, 2020 - loss \$2,139).
 The net unrealized exchange gain or loss represents the estimated amount the Company would have received/paid if it terminated the contracts at the end of the respective periods.

 In addition, some of the Company's investments in projects accounted for using the equity method enter into derivative financial instruments, namely interest rate swaps, to hedge the variability of interest rates related to non-recourse project debt.
-As at December 31, 2020, for these derivative financial instruments designated as cash flow hedges, there was a cumulative unrealized loss recorded in other comprehensive income of \$30,996 (December 31, 2019 - \$7,947).
+As at December 31, 2021, for these derivative financial instruments designated as cash flow hedges, there was a cumulative unrealized loss recorded in other comprehensive income of \$8,412 (December 31, 2020 - \$30,996).